The NetBeans E-commerce Tutorial - Designing the Data Model

 for this by including a many-to-many relationship between product

-and category, since a category contains multiple products, and a product
+, since a category contains multiple products, and a product

 can belong to multiple categories.